poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: **Float**, Range: `2.0 - 10.0`

 :::warning Performance
 This directly controls how many samples from the depth buffer AO takes for each pixel it is run on.
 If you fill your display with SSAO pixels (common when cuddling, for example) this performance cost adds up.
 Try starting at 4, and adding .05 jitter.
-Make sure you evaluate changes in-game and in VR - artifacting isn't generally as noticeable in motion.
+Make sure you evaluate changes in-game and in VR - artifacts isn't generally as noticeable in motion.
 :::

 Determines how many samples are taken and how they're distributed, whether that would be sharper or smoothened.